wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/BuildStyles.md

 If your template is configured to install php  then you can set the php extensions that will be installed here as well as set whether to use a socket of a port for php-fpm (note php-fpm is always installed when you install PHP, you  don't need to explicitly reference php-fpm here).

->     cloud-init install technique

-When you put this in the buildstyles.dat file it will install cli,simplexml,dom,gd,intl,zip,mysqli,curl  extensions using port 9176.
-This will install php using cloud-init

->     PHP:cloud-init:cli:simplexml:dom:gd:intl:zip:mysqli:curl|9176

-When you put this in the buildstyles.dat file it will install cli,dom,gd,intl,zip,mysqli,curl  extensions using a socket to communicate.
-This will install php using cloud-init

->     PHP:cloud-init:cli:dom:gd:intl:zip:mysqli:curl|9176

 apt-get install technique

 When you put this in the buildstyles.dat file it will install soap,mysqli and gd php extensions using port 9176.
 This will install php using apt-get which means you are free to customise the method of installation if you want to